In general, it is best to put your baby in SNOO awake but drowsy.

 Note: It can really help to play a strong white noise in the room as you place your baby into SNOO.
-That can reduce the chance your baby will notice—and object—to going into SNOO.
-After 2-6 weeks, she should be ready to put in SNOO drowsy but awake.
+As it can reduce the chance your baby will notice and object to going into SNOO.
+After 2-6 weeks, they should be ready to put in SNOO drowsy but awake.

 Babies naturally outgrow the need for motion by around 5-6 months, and the SNOO App’s weaning feature usually makes the transition to the crib quite easy.